Strictly 2012: Denise Van Outen hits back at "unfair" critics

 Denise has starred in stage shows including Chicago, Tell Me On A Sunday and Rent - but none required her to perform big dance routines.

 She continued: "As for people who think I danced all the way through Chicago, well, if they had seen the show, they’d know I played Roxie Hart, who doesn’t have the dancing part.
-She just does one number at the end with a hat
+She just does one number at the end with a hat and cane.

 "Because I have done West End shows people think of me as being an all-singing, all-dancing, all-round entertainer.